MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/xml-config-file.md

 If you don't set a default display layout for a room in your XML configuration, the default layout will be set to Gallery.
 To see Front row as the default layout, add ```<DefaultFoRExperience>1</DefaultFoRExperience>``` to your XML configuration file.

-End-users can switch from the default display layout using the layout picker during mettings.
+End-users can switch from the default display layout using the layout picker during meetings.

 ## Turn off Front row